CurtisNewbie/messaging-module/README.md

 Module for async messaging using RabbitMQ, it provides convenient services and listener adapters for dispatching and consuming messages.

+## Implementation

+Relevant beans are populated by the `MessagingModuleAutoConfiguration` auto-configuration bean.

+A `RabbitTemplate` with default settings is populated if it's not found.
+However, you do need to provide the `ConnectionFactory` bean, a convenient factory method is provided to create such bean using properties-based configuration, see `SimpleConnectionFactoryBeanFactory`.

+`MessageConverter` is automatically configured to use `Jackson2JsonMessageConverter` if no `MessageConverter` bean is found.
+If you prefer to use the default `SimpleMessageConverter` you will need to populate one by a `@Bean` annotated method.

+To send messages, simply inject and use `MessagingService`.
+Queues, Exchanges, and Listeners are created on your own, through any ways you like.
+However, there is a listener adapter `AbstractJsonDeserializedListenerAdapter` that conveniently converts json string to generic type.

 ## Configuration

 Data Type | Property Name | Description | Default Value